alexMcosta/narkwhal/documentation/time.md

 # Time Flag

-The time flag uses Cloudwatch to check if there was any activity from the EBS volumes since the time specified and it does this by checking the `Read Ops` metric.
+The time flag uses Cloudwatch to check if there was any activity from the EBS volumes since the time specified and it does this by checking the `Read Ops` and `Write Ops` metric.

 ## How Time Flag Works

-Time does not check for the last time the volume was attached but rather the last time the volume showed any kind of read activity via the `Read Ops` metric.
+Time does not check for the last time the volume was attached but rather the last time the volume showed any kind of read activity via the `Read Ops` or `Write Ops` metric.
 That being said, the volume could have been attached to an EC2 instance that was then stopped for a month.
-If that EC2 instance was then terminated, without being activated again, the volume would be up for deletion if a time flag of `48h` was passed since it would then be available and also show no signs of activity via `Read Ops` for longer then 48 hours.
-At this time there is a feature in the road-map to include checking Cloudwatch's `Write Ops` metric to increase the likeliness that the volume is inactive.
+If that EC2 instance was then terminated, without being activated again, the volume would be up for deletion if a time flag of `48h` was passed since it would then be available and also show no signs of activity via `Read Ops` or `Write Ops` for longer then 48 hours.

 ## Values